semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 Let's start by retrieving the parent document, with the `has_child` filter.

-As a single type of parent document can have several types of children documents, the `has_child` query has to know the type of child you are interested searching data into.
+As a single type of parent document can have several types of children documents, the `has_child` **query has to know the type of child you are interested searching data into.**

-For example, let's say that we want to get the character which animal is Nymeria (so, we are looking for Arya Stark).
+For example, let's say that we want to get the character which `animal`'s name is Nymeria (so, we are looking for Arya Stark).

 Our query will be the following: